 A number of titles are published regularly including:

-- The Migration Research Series focuses on policy-oriented and empirical research and analysis with the aim to contribute to a better understanding of the multidimensional aspects of migration and inform migration policies at the national, regional and international levels.
-By mid-2019, 57 titles had been published in this series, some of which have also been published in French and Spanish.
+The Migration Research Series focuses on policy-oriented and empirical research and analysis with the aim to contribute to a better understanding of the multidimensional aspects of migration and inform migration policies at the national, regional and international levels.
+By end of 2019, 59 titles had been published in this series, some of which have also been published in French and Spanish.
 All issues are freely available online on the IOM Online bookstore, to ensure a wide reach and impact among policymakers as well as practitioners, scholars, researchers and students interested in issues related to migration.

 - The International Dialogue on Migration Series was launched at the 50th anniversary session of the IOM Council in 2001, at the request of the Organization’s Member States.
 The IOM membership selects an annual theme to guide the International Dialogue on Migration (IDM), as well as the topics of the IDM workshops.
 The International Dialogue on Migration Series (or “Red Book Series”) is designed to capture and review the results of the events and research carried out within the framework of the IDM.
 The Red Book Series is prepared and coordinated by the IDM Unit of the Department of International Cooperation and Partnerships.